An infinite-dimensional approach to path-dependent Kolmogorov equations: Comparison with path-dependent calculus

 \section{Comparison with path-dependent calculus}

-We conclude this work estabilishing some connections between our results and objects and those defined by Dupire and succesively developed by Cont and Fournié.
-We recall here the definitions of the pathwise derivatives given in \cite{CF1}.
-For a function $\nu=\left\{\nu_t\right\}_t$, $\nu_t\colon D\left([0,T];\bR^d\right)\to\bR^d$ the $i$-th \emph{vertical derivative} at $\gamma_t$ ($i=1,\dots,d$) is defined as
+We conclude this work establishing some connections between our results and objects and those defined by Dupire and successively developed by Cont and Fourni\'e.
+We recall here the definitions of the pathwise derivatives given in \citet{CF1}.
+For a function $\nu= \{\nu_t \}_t$, $\nu_t\colon D ([0,T];\bR^d )\to\bR^d$, the $i$th \emph {vertical derivative} at $\gamma_t$ ($i=1,\dots,d$) is defined as

 where $\gamma_t^{he_i}(s)=\gamma_t(s)+he_i\ind_{\{t\}}(s)$; we denote the \emph{vertical gradient} at $\gamma_t$ by

 higher order vertical derivatives are defined in a straightforward way.
 The \emph{horizontal derivative} at $\gamma_t$ is defined as